“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” ~Winston Churchill

 Choosing to be positive will help you to become the person you want to be.
 Even when things seem difficult right now, being positive—and striving to make the best of whatever situation you are in—really does make even the most challenging situations easier to bear.

-It doesn’t always come naturally for me—sometimes it’s a lot of work—but hopefully these simple 5 steps will make it so much easier to see the good in life.
+It doesn’t always come natural — sometimes it’s a lot of work — but hopefully these simple 5 steps will make it so much easier to see the good in life.

 Step One: Believe a Positive Attitude is a Choice